You look like you could use a slice of coconut cake…

 Yes, coconut cake for breakfast.

-Cake so soft and crumbly and sweet, bursting with juicy pineapple and luxurious vanilla… You’ll feel as if you went to bed and woke up in Hawaii.
-And then you won’t want breakfast to end.
-Who would ever want to leave Hawaii?
+Cake so soft and crumbly and sweet, bursting with juicy pineapple and luxurious vanilla… You’ll feel as if you went to bed and woke up in paradise, and then you won’t want breakfast to end!

 Above, glazed with coconut milk and Sugar-Free Powdered Sugar.